skglad/SI507-HW6/README.md

 		`document.querySelector('#items').innerHTML = document.getElementsByTagName('li').length`
 )?
 Explain, briefly (<= 2 sentences).**

-This code is a querySelector method that is counting the number of list items (with the <li> tag) and totaling them to display it as "The number of list items for this page".
+This code is a querySelector method that is counting the number of list items and totaling them to display it as "The number of list items for this page".

 * **What color would the background of this page be <u>if there were no JavaScript in this page</u>?**